-Details of the current Directors, their skills, experience, qualifications and record of attendance at meetings are included in the Directors' Report within the Annual Report.
-No specific skills matrix is currently prepared or disclosed as the Company does not believe its current size and scale warrants that level of detail.
+Details of the current Directors, their skills, experience, qualifications and record of attendance at meetings are included in the Directors' Report of the Company's Annual Report each year.

-Recommendation 2.3: Disclose independence and length of service.
+2.3 Disclose Independence and Length of Service

-Recognising the importance of the appropriate balance between independent and non-independent representation on the Board, the Company has developed a formal "Assessing the Independence of Directors" Policy, which can be accessed from the Company website under Corporate Governance.
+Recognising the importance of the appropriate balance between independent and non-independent representation on the Board, the Company has developed a formal "Assessing the Independence of Directors" Policy, which can be accessed from the Company's website under Corporate Governance.

-Due to the size and scale of its operations, there is currently only one independent Non-Executive Director (Mr John Bovard) on the Board.
-Non-Executive Chairman Mr Brian Moller, Executive Director Mr Nicholas Mather and Non-Executive Director Mr Richard Willson are not independent in varying reasons.
+Due to the current size and scale of the Company's operations, there are currently only two (2) independent Non-Executive Directors on the Board, being John Bovard and Richard Willson, in accordance with the ASX guidelines.
+Non-Executive Chairman Brian Moller and Executive Director Nicholas Mather are not currently considered independent for various reasons.

 The Board will consider appointing further independent Directors in the future, when the Company is of sufficient size and having regard to the scale and nature of its activities.
-In the meanwhile, the Company believes that given the size and scale of its operations, non-compliance by the Company with this recommendation will not be detrimental to the Company of its shareholders.
+In the meanwhile, the Company believes that given the size and scale of its operations, non-compliance by the Company with this recommendation will not be detrimental to the Company or its shareholders.

-The length of service of each Director can be found at the Directors' Report within the Annual Report.
+The length of service and independent status of each Director can be found within the Directors' Report in the Annual Report.

-Recommendation 2.4: Majority of Directors to be independent.
+2.4 Majority of Directors to be Independent